opensearch-project/documentation-website/_data-prepper/common-use-cases/s3-logs.md

 The are two options for how to handle errors resulting from processing S3 objects.

-1. Use an SQS dead-letter queue (DLQ) to track the failure.
+- Use an SQS dead-letter queue (DLQ) to track the failure.
 This is the recommended approach.
-2. Delete the message from SQS.
+- Delete the message from SQS.
 You must manually find the S3 object and correct the error.

-Using an SQS dead-letter queue is a built-in feature within SQS.
-The following diagram depicts the system architecture when using SQS with DLQ.
+The following diagram shows the system architecture when using SQS with DLQ.

 <img src="{{site.url}}{{site.baseurl}}/images/data-prepper/s3-source/s3-architecture-dlq.jpg" alt="S3 source architecture with dlq">{: .img-fluid}